WomenInSoftwareEngineeringJP/xr-development/virtual-reality-dev/README.md

 # Virtual Reality projects

-In this repo, you will find VR projects that we are working on during the study sessions.
+In this repo, you will find tutorials and VR projects that we are working on during the study sessions.

-We are in an early stage of the WWC XR, so you can expect that we will be adding resources moving forward, so Stay tunned !
+We are in an early stage of the WWCode Tokyo XR, we will be adding resources moving forward, so Stay tunned !

 ## Frameworks